Draggie306/CheatSheets/A level/source/Computer Science.md

 There are many opportunities and risks associated with many of the points below.
 We have highlighted a few examples of each that you could use but, in the exam as long as it's sensible and pertinent, you should be able to use any exam well.
 * Computers in the workforce:
-  * Opportunities: increasing productivity from typing, maths on spreadsheets.
+  * Opportunities: increasing productivity from typing, maths on spreadsheets which removes calculation errors, easier collaboration on work tasks, greater flexibility.
   * Risks: training required, job losses in more manual sectors, up-front cost for equipment.
 * Automated decision making:
   * Opportunities: no need to have a human check through tedious work, utilising algorithms instead which check for patterns.
   * Risks: these algorithms will need to be created and they may not be accurate, potentially missing critical issues (e.g. fraud).
 * Artificial intelligence:
-  * Opportunities: less reliance on humans for decision making, especially with Large Language Models allows increased productivity.
+  * Opportunities: less reliance on humans for decision making, large language models automating more medial/lower-level tasks increasing overall productivity.
   * Risks: job losses from excessive automation, over-dependence on AI causing loss in critical thinking, easily misused.
 * Environmental effects:
   * Opportunities: more energy efficient designs mean less overall consumption, recycling or upcycling.
-  * Risks: energy used to manufacture and run, electronic waste from disused machines.
+  * Risks: energy used to manufacture and run, strain on the electricity grid with larger datacentres, electronic waste/pollution/toxic landfill from disused machines.
 * Censorship and the Internet:
   * Opportunities: ensures that young people aren't being exposed to content not suitable for their age.
   * Risk: limiting freedom of expression and speech, people can't post whatever they want.